Music or medicine – are you thinking you have to make a choice?

 “Regardless, of whether you complete the traditional Bachelor of Music degree with science electives, or a double major or double degree with music and science, music students can be excellent candidates for a career in medicine (or law, accounting, etc. for that matter).
 At a university, you not only hone your craft, you also learn a transferable skill set.
 You are developing personal traits such as determination, commitment, teamwork, and leadership –– all of which will serve you well in the demanding field of medicine.
 If you put in the time necessary to learn your craft and excel in your academic pursuits, you will be a strong candidate for a career in medicine.”

-— Brad Andrews, Director of Music Admissions, University of Redlands School of Music
+— Brad Andrews, Director of Music Admissions, University of Redlands Conservatory of Music